yegor256/glogin/README.md

-For unit testing, you can just provide an empty string as a `secret` for `GLogin::Cookie::Open` and `GLogin::Cookie::Closed` and the encryption will be disabled: whatever comes from the cookie will be trusted.
-For testing it will be convenient to provide a user name in a query string, like:
+For unit testing, you can just provide an empty string as a `secret` for `GLogin::Cookie::Open` and `GLogin::Cookie::Closed` and the encryption is disabled: whatever comes from the cookie is trusted.
+For testing it is convenient to provide a user name in a query string,
+like:

 ```text
 http://localhost:9292/?glogin=tester